 The science curriculum encompasses concept formation and processes expressed in behavioral objectives.
 Concept formation is an organized system of information.
 Process is a method of learning involving hypothesizing, observing, classifying, measuring, predicting, inferring, collecting and analyzing data in order to arrive at valid conclusions and generalizations.
 The scientific inquiry is basic to good science instruction.
+We have a 3D Printer, Vinyl Cutter and Laser Engraver in our Middle School Science Lab.

 The students will be able to: